OpenBubbles/docs/docs/Setup/pnr.md

 4. Retrieve the relay code in /var/mobile
 5. Install OpenBubbles if you haven't already and follow the setup steps, and input the code from the relay app in OpenBubbles (if you are changing from existing hardware. go to settings, reset, and press "Just change hardware").

-There are other ways to sideload on iOS on newer versions here is a third-party guide.
-Follow them to sideload a relay app.
+There are other ways to sideload on iOS on newer versions, follow this third-party guide to sideload a relay app and trollstore.

-Use this guide to sideload apps and sideload trollstore. https://np.reddit.com/r/sideloaded/comments/1debdgh/guide_how_to_sideload_on_ios_without_expiry/
+https://np.reddit.com/r/sideloaded/comments/1debdgh/guide_how_to_sideload_on_ios_without_expiry/

 ## More Methods